lhanano/calculator/README.md

 Objective: Build an on-screen calculator using JavaScript, HTML, and CSS

-improvements to be done:
+for v3.0:
-- numbers flow outside of display box
+- add button down for keyboard clicks
-- keyboard clicks do not press button down
+- add commas to numbers